graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/schema-types.md

 - The GraphQL enum need not map to a specific .NET `enum`.
 You could, for instance, build the enum from one of the alternate methods of defining discrete sets of values in .NET, such as classes of constants or static properties.
 - You can manually add descriptions and deprecation reasons.
 This may be useful if you do not control the source code for the enum.
-- Backing values may be any primitive type or string.
+- Backing enum values may be of any type, primitive or not.

 ```csharp
 public class EpisodeEnum : EnumerationGraphType